Love Song to My Major Gift Prospect List!

 You can see – in one glance – exactly what you have to work with.

-It tells you how much financial potential from major gifts might be available to your organization. (nice!)
+It tells you how much financial potential from major gifts might be available to your organization.

 It’s your portfolio.

-It’s your work plan.
+Your assigned list is your work plan.
 Your road map.

-It’s your work LIFE in a way for the next few months.
+It’s your work LIFE, in a way, for the next few months.

 It’s also an exciting place of possibility and vision – because it represents what’s really possible for your wonderful nonprofit.